tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   work out to a delay of about 1/3 of the retransmit timer.

 In general, flights MUST be ACKed unless they are implicitly acknowledged.
-In the present specification the following flights are implicitly acknowledged by the receipt of the next flight, which generally immediately follows the flight,
+In the present specification, the following flights are implicitly acknowledged by the receipt of the next flight, which generally immediately follows the flight:

 1. Handshake flights other than the client's final flight of the main handshake.